 Based on the assessment’s recommendations, Care/of customers can customize vitamin packs from more than 30 herbs, vitamins, and probiotics.

 These are then shipped to you on a subscription basis in 30 single-serving packets that contain all the pills you need to take each day.
 Your total cost depends on what you select, but most people will spend between $30-$60 per month.

 Persona Nutrition has the same business model as Care/of.
 You’ll take a pre-assessment and then choose the vitamins and supplements you want to order based on the company’s recommendation.

 One way that Persona Nutrition stands out is that they take your current medications into account for their suggestions and won’t recommend any supplements that may interact with them.

 The monthly price for Persona Nutrition supplements will vary based on your order, but my experimentation with the platform showed that costs range from $30–$75 per month.

 Of these options, is one better than the rest?
 Care/of and Persona Nutrition offer a more personalized supplement experience, but you will also pay more for that privilege.

 However, Dr. Arielle Levitan, co-founder of Vous Vitamin LLC, told us that the key to benefiting from a multivitamin is taking one that’s tailored to our individual needs.

 “One size does not fit all,” she told us, “[and] most of us do fall short on certain nutrients even when we try to eat a healthful diet.”

-For these reasons, we think women will get the biggest health advantages from Ritual’s Essential Prenatal supplements or from taking supplements more personalized to their health need like those offered by Care/of or Persona Nutrition.
+Women will get the biggest health advantages from Ritual’s Essential Prenatal supplements or from taking supplements more personalized to their health needs like those offered by Care/of or Persona Nutrition.